FIRST PAGE

 Tantric view of Goddesses

-I have no reason to imagine that all gods and goddesses are murderous satans.
+I have no reason to suspect all gods and goddesses to be murderous satans.
 But it is part of Tantric lore that some such beings are dangerous.
 In The Ten Great Cosmic Powers (Dasa Mahavidiyas) by S. Shankaranarayanan, this nuanced view is elaborated on.
 The author says, "There is a regular hierarchy of Gods, and some gods and Goddesses are closer to the human level than the higher Gods, and more readily accessible.
 They have capacities and powers beyond normal human possibility, and there are higher and lower classes of them.
-Some respond readily to the approaches of those who seek their help, but they do so mainly for their own purose, using the human to that end.
+Some respond readily to the approaches of those who seek their help, but they do so mainly for their own purpose, using the human to that end.
 "They may . . . answer the call of the seeker in the beginning but in the end they let him down . . . once their purpose is fulfilled.
 The seeker is misled, his inner progress comes to a standstill if it does not end in disaster."
 Such beings "mislead the seeker with petty glamorous gifts, induce a false sense of progress and siddhi, prevent the dawn of real Jnana which would expose their whole game and succeed in enslaving the man for their purpose".
-His soul is thus betrayed into misadventure, writes the author [Cot 2-3].
+His soul is thus betrayed into misadventure, writes the author [Shankaranarayan 1975:2-3].

 The Panthenon of Hindu Gods Has Changed Much